tauri-apps/tauri-docs/docs/en/getting-started/setup-windows.md

 ## 1. System Dependencies&nbsp;<Icon title="alert" color="danger"/>

-First you should <a href="https://aka.ms/buildtools" target="_blank">download</a> and install Visual Studio MSBuild Tools and C++ build tools.
+You'll need to install Microsoft Visual Studio C++ build tools. <a href="https://visualstudio.microsoft.com/visual-cpp-build-tools/" target="_blank">Download the installer here</a>, and then run it.
+When it asks you what packages you would like to install, select C++ Build Tools.

 <Alert title="Note">
-This is a big download (over 1GB) and takes the most time, so go grab a :coffee:
+This is a big download (over 1GB) and takes the most time, so go grab a coffee.
 </Alert>

 <Alert type="warning">

-Be sure you don't have the 2017 version of the build tools installed as well.
-There are reports of `tauri build` not working in such a configuration.
+You may need to uninstall the 2017 version of the build tools if you have them.
+There are reports of Tauri not working with both the 2017 and 2019 versions installed.
 </Alert>

 ## 2. Node.js Runtime and Package Manager&nbsp;<Icon title="control-skip-forward" color="warning"/>